lineality/Python_Docker_AWS_Lambda_Deploy_Complete_Workflow/README.md

 # Machine Learning Models
 Two of the main python tools for machine learning (related to each-other) are sklearn (also called SciKitLearn) and Tensorflow (TF) (and TFlite or Tensorflow Lite).
 There are many articles online that explain how they relate to each-other.
 For our purposes here: TFlite is very small, Tensorflow is small, and Sklearn is bigger.
+As yet, I cannot recommend a way to use Tensorflow with AWS - work in progress.

 ## Runtime Note:
 #### The first time the container runs with sklearn it may take more seconds (e.g. 5.1 seconds in one case) than the default time limit, which you can reset to longer in: configuration-> general configuration -> edit -> timeout -> set to 1 minute.
 #### But then after it runs the first time it only takes a fraction of a second to run again.